6 things to consider before buying BIM software

 - Can I reference other trades without loss of performance?

-- To what level of definition (LOD) can the software model?
+- To what Level of Information Need can the software model?

 - Which phases of my work can I cover with the software?